Zigul1/CoverShell/README.md

 1.
 - Download the repository in .zip format and then extract it in a folder 2.
-- set a compatible execution policy with the PowerShell command: `set-execution policy -scope CurrentUser RemoteSigned` (or use the "bypass" one)
-- right-click on the .ps1 file and then left-click on "Run with PowerShell"
+- right-click on the "CoverShell.ps1" file and then left-click on "Run with PowerShell" (**alternatively**: open the shell in the folder and set a compatible execution policy with the PowerShell command: `powershell.exe -ep bypass .\CoverShell.ps1`)
 - the shell will appear for a moment, then it will minimize itself and you will see the GUI, in the background of already opened windows
 3.
 - to close the application, just close the CoverShell window or the Powershell one minimized